How Many Arizona Christian University Students Graduate on Time or at All?

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Arizona Christian University about graduation rates for other more appropriate groups of students.

-Arizona Christian University performs above average at graduating its first-time/full-time students on all fronts, posting an on-time (two or four years depending on the degree) and overall graduation rate of 46.3% and 61.2% respectively.
+While Arizona Christian University performs on average when it comes to the 28.7% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 37.5% is below the national average.

-Based on the caliber of first-time/full-time students that attend Arizona Christian University we would expect an overall graduation rate of 48.0%.
-However, students are graduating at a rate that is 13.2% higher.
-Therefore, Arizona Christian University is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.
+Based on the caliber of first-time/full-time students that attend Arizona Christian University we would expect an overall graduation rate of 48.7%.
+However, students are graduating at a rate that is 11.2% lower than that.
+Therefore, Arizona Christian University is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.